supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 - Fetch the Contact and Account objects from Salesforce, and normalize the response into a Supaglue-defined CRM schema.
 - Fetch the Opportunity object from Salesforce where the "description" and "revenue" fields can be mapped by each customer to a specific field on the Opportunity object.
 - Fetch the `MyCustomObject__c` custom object from Salesforce.

-## Field mappings

-[Field mappings](../platform/field-mappings) can be used for Managed Syncs to map fields from your customer's third-party tools to your Destinations.
-It will also be used to reverse-map the same fields if you make writes to their third-party tools using the Actions API.

 ## Destination schema